ToadResearch/MedSchool/README.md

 Right now we only have basic MCP support, and are beginning to work on the environment itself.
 The two biggest challenges to solve:

 1) Figure out the minimal MCP toolset to best handle EHR tasks.
-Many to choose from [here](https://zitniklab.hms.harvard.edu/TxAgent/).
+Many to choose from [here](https://zitniklab.hms.harvard.edu/TxAgent/) and [here](https://github.com/snap-stanford/Biomni).
 2) Figure out how to generate enviroment tasks automatically.
 It should be *relatively* easy to generate single-hop tasks.

 If you're interested in clinical intelligence, developing realistic health/medical benchmarks, or creating an open-source copilot for doctors, consider helping out!